Moral foundations theory

-Its authors remain open to the addition, subtraction, or modification of the set of foundations.
+The theory's proponents are open to adding, subtracting, and otherwise modifying the content of theory's foundations.

-Although the initial development of moral foundations theory focused on cultural differences, subsequent work with the theory has largely focused on political ideology.
-Various scholars have offered moral foundations theory as an explanation of differences among political progressives (liberals in the American sense), conservatives, and right-libertarians (libertarians in the American sense), and have suggested that it can explain variation in opinion on politically charged issues such as same-sex marriage, abortion, and even vaccination.
+Initial development of moral foundations theory focused on cultural differences.
+Later work has concentrated on political ideology.
+Scholars have offered moral foundations theory as an explanation of differences among political progressives (liberals in the American sense), conservatives, and right-libertarians (libertarians in the American sense).
+Proponents believe that it can explain variation in opinion on politically charged issues such as same-sex marriage, abortion, and even vaccination.

 Origins

+Studies on what Haidt and his colleagues termed "moral dumbfounding" preceded the moral foundations theory.
+Moral dumbfounding is the experience where a person has an intuitive response that an act is moral or immoral, but cannot rationally articulate what makes the act moral or not.
+Haidt argued that moral dumbfounding supported moral sentimentalism, the philosophical idea that emotion drives moral judgement, over moral rationalism.
+Work on exploring moral dumbfounding presented individuals with scenarios that did not cause physical harm, such as incest or cannibalism of the dead, to develop a framework based on moral intuitionism.
+Haidt and Joseph proposed five criteria to identify the potential innate emotional bases of morals: